quixio/quix-docs/docs/platform/quixtour/overview.md

 The pipeline you will implement:

-1. **Ingest** - you push data from your laptop into Quix Platform using the Quix client library, Quix Streams.
-You're going to push your real-time CPU load.
-You could alternatively push data from a CSV file, or any other source required for your use case.
+1. **Ingest** - you publish data from your laptop into Quix Platform using the Quix client library, Quix Streams.
+You're going to publish your real-time CPU load.
+You could alternatively publish data from a CSV file, or any other source required for your use case.
 If you needed to connect to an external service, you could alternatively use one of Quix's many [connectors](../connectors/index.md).
 2. **Process** - in this step, you process your data.
 There are many [types of processing](../concepts/types-of-processing.md), one of which is the transform.
 There are many possible [types of transform](../concepts/types-of-transform.md).
 Here you create a transform that performs threshold detection.
 You publish a message to the transform's output topic.
 3. **Serve** - when you receive a message indicating CPU load has exceeded the threshold you (optionally) send an SMS to the system administrator.